emlid/navio2-docs/docs/dev/pwm-output.md

 sudo python Servo.py
 ```

 For further information see cource code.
-Note that ```set_period``` function sets the period for PWM_OUTPUT channel depending on frequency value,which passed as a second parameter to the function.
+Note that ```set_period``` function sets the period for PWM_OUTPUT channel depending on frequency value, which passed as a second parameter to the function.

 To set the pulse range appropriate for your servo you can change the SERVO_MIN and SERVO_MAX values.

+!!! note " "
+	Kernel driver for Navio2 that generates PWM needs to be fed with data at least every 100 ms. So it’s necessary to update the value in ```set_duty_cycle``` every 100 ms or less to make PWM output works.